Cemeteries and crematoria in Brighton and Hove: The Chattri

 Hundreds of Indian soldiers who fought for the Allied Powers during World War I were brought to Brighton to be treated for combat injuries.
 Most recovered, but 74 died.
 The 21 deceased Muslim soldiers were buried at the Horsell Common, near the Shah Jahan Mosque in Woking, Surrey, in accordance with Islamic tradition (to be later reinterred at Brookwood Military Cemetery in 1968); but the 53 Hindu and Sikh soldiers who died were cremated on a ghat (funeral pyre) on a remote site on the South Downs above Brighton.
 Samuel Swinton Jacob and Indian architect E.C.
 Henriques designed a marble, stone and granite war memorial—the Chattri—which stands on the cremation site.
 The domed octagonal structure is now Grade II-listed and was dedicated on 1 February 1921.
 The names of the cremated dead are not listed on the Chattri memorial, but were belatedly listed on the Patcham Down Indian Forces' Cremation Memorial, erected nearby in 2010 by the Commonwealth War Graves Commission.

 Victoria Cross holders

-Six holders of the Victoria Cross are buried in the city's council-owned cemeteries.
+Six holders of the Victoria Cross are buried in the city's cemeteries.